-Hospital furniture isn’t as luxurious as a 5-star hotel room.
-To make it a bit more cozy (if you’re lucky enough to catch a bit of sleep), pack along an extra pillow and blanket for yourself.
+Hospital furniture and hospital pillows aren't luxurious as a 5-star hotel room.
+To make it a bit more cozy (if you’re lucky enough to catch a bit of sleep), pack along an extra pillow and blanket for yourself and your partner.
 The extra warmth and comfy headrest can make dozing off a bit easier when waiting for the baby’s arrival.

 13. A portable speaker